FridonAI/fridon-ai/libs/community/plugins/fridon/fridon.md

   - *Example Command*: "Notify me when Solana breaks $145 resistance and MACD reaches 140."

 - **Trader Notifier**: Get notified when a specific trader would consider a coin bullish and recommend buying.
+(Upcoming feature)

 ### FridonBlockchain